About Us

 Rafael expresses gratitude to individuals and collaborators like Lucio Bonzatto, Antonio Arvind, Pedro Henrique Martins, and others, along with his family and friends, for their continuous support.

-Lipe Araujo: Designer and Musician
+Lipe Araujo: Sales, Operations, and Design

 Acknowledgments